omer-priel/networking-final/README.md

 At first, this is a final project of networking. \
 The project contains 4 subprojects: app, client, dhcp and dns.

 The app is server based RUDP for storage like FTP.
-The server support download, upload and list requests. \
+The server support download, upload, list and delete requests. \
 In addition, the clients can be anonymously or with user name and password.\
 Client Help: